gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 }
 ```

 The function reads values out of the channel and does something with them, one by one.
-In what possible situations, could the sending to this channel being blocked?
+In what possible situations could the sending to this channel being blocked?

 When working with channels, there are only four possible "oopsies", according to Dave Cheney's [Channel Axioms](https://dave.cheney.net/2014/03/19/channel-axioms):